 Having set clear goals in light of your Ideal Average Day, you will be well positioned to narrow down business opportunities to those that align with how you want to live.
 To simplify this process you should create what I (and others) refer to as a Validation Checklist.

 This checklist is simply a quality assurance process to ensure that you get the results that you want.
-It should cover both:
+It should cover criteria for both:

-- Criteria for the kind of business in line with your goals
+- a business in line with your Ideal Average Day

 Why you need a validation checklist